nazirakz/CNN---FaceRecognition/README.md

 # CNNFaceRecognition
 Built a CNN Model which recognizes people in videos.

-The video-based Datased used is private and cannot be uploaded.

-# VideoProcessing
-Videos have been processed in Video Stream.ipynb and person33.ipynb (person33 required a different approach to be identified).
-Two haarcascade xml files were used to detect faces in each frame, the first one to actually detect them, the second to discard which one was not a face.

 # Folders structure
 All the videos used contained 7 subjects.
 For each video we extracted the face of each subject in a folder named with the selected subject's unique id.
 This was done for labeling purposes.